 Once you have purchased a radon test kit and the testing has been carried out for the allocated time frame (either 3 months or 10 days), you are then in a position to find out if you have high radon levels at your property.
 The first thing you need to know is that the units that are used for measuring radon are called Becquerels (Bq) and it is measured in cubic metres of air (/m3).

-The average radon level for households in the UK is 20 Bq/m3 and the target level approved by Public Health England is 100 Bq/m3.
+The average radon level for households in the UK is 20 Bq/m3 and the target level approved by the UK Health Security Agency (formerly PHE) is 100 Bq/m3.
 When you receive the radon test results and the readings are showing higher levels than the target level, then remediation works would need to be carried out to reduce the level of radon in the property.

 To identify the most effective system to lower the radon levels in a property you will need to have a radon mitigation survey carried out.
 Having a mitigation survey will allow the surveyor to inspect the building and assess what type of mitigation will be best for the property.